Skip to content

 The learning cycle can begin at any one of the four points – and should really be approached as a continuous spiral.
 When the new ideas are put into action, they become the basis for a new cycle of experiential learning.

-How Cornell’s MPA Promotes Experiential Learning
+How the Cornell Brooks School MPA Promotes Experiential Learning

 The MPA degree is a professional degree for students seeking a career in public management and public policy.
 MPA programs develop the skills and techniques used by managers to implement policies, projects, and programs that resolve important problems within their organization and in society.

-Cornell’s MPA is a two-year graduate program through which we prepare individuals for management and leadership careers in public service.
+The Cornell Brooks School MPA is a two-year graduate program through which we prepare individuals for management and leadership careers in public service.
 Our MPA offers a solid foundation of core coursework in management, economics and finance, and quantitative analysis.

 Direct experience with professional work in public affairs is a key component of our MPA curriculum, serving as a practical complement to formal academic study.
 Hands-on learning gives students an accurate perception of the kind of work they’ll be involved in post-graduation and provides invaluable experience that students will take into careers that make a tangible difference in people’s lives.